SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 As a salesperson, sustainability meant building strong relationships with my clients.
 Not just doing a demonstration to make a sale but to make a friend and hopefully a client for life.
-My hunger for personal growth made me more self aware of the importance of sustainable choices; one thing I quickly started to learn was that sustainable choices aren't always easy.
+My hunger for personal growth made me more realize the importance of sustainable choices; one thing I quickly started to learn was that sustainable choices aren't always easy.

 ## The hard truth is: sustainability is fucking hard.